emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

   * also remove corresponding backbones that were necessary only for this router (basically remove them until we touch an intersection of the backbones)
   * update local `gains`
-  * must update all cached values
+  * must be careful to update all affected cached values
 * maybe code a function to compute the score lost by removing a router
 * when the optimisation step gives 0 improvement, destroy many servers simultaneously
   * for instance 10% of routers randomly selected